hammouda101010/PenguinWare-Docs/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# PenguinWare's Code of Conduct

 ## Our Pledge